 Summer 2026 Intensive

-Schedule: The 2026 CSTP sessions will be held daily from 10:30 a.m. to 5 p.m., with group therapy sessions in the morning and individual therapy sessions in the afternoon.
+Schedule: The 2026 CSTP sessions were scheduled to meet daily from 10:30 a.m. to 5 p.m., with group therapy sessions in the morning and individual therapy sessions in the afternoon.
+The flexible programming will not include group sessions, only afternoon sessions that can be spread out over two weeks (July 13-24)

-** If you are interested in therapy but are not able to attend the scheduled CSTP Programming from July 13-17, 2026, please contact the SLH Clinic, email Dr. Irani, or complete the Stuttering Therapy/CSTP interest form linked here.
+** If you are interested in therapy during the summer (July) or for future semesters, please contact the SLH Clinic, email Dr. Irani, or complete the Stuttering Therapy/CSTP interest form linked here.

 To register or for more information: